conda/conda/docs/source/user-guide/tasks/manage-environments.rst

 .. code::

-   conda remove --name myenv --all
+   conda env remove --name myenv --all

 To verify that the environment was removed: